microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/ingestion.md

 ---

 <a name="definition"></a>
-**Data ingestion and normalization refers to the process of collecting, transforming, and organizing data from various sources into a single, easily accessible repository.**
+**Data ingestion refers to the process of collecting, transforming, and organizing data from various sources into a single, easily accessible repository.**
 {: .fs-6 .fw-300 }

 Gather cost, utilization, performance, and other business data from cloud providers, vendors, and on-premises systems.
 Gathering the data can include: